SiliconLabs/wisun-br-linux/README.md

 ## I cannot connect to DBus interface

+First of all, check you have followed the installation process.
+Especially, check you have run `ninja install`.

 There are several DBus instances on your system:
   - One system instance
   - An instance for each user